February Newsletter: Become a Non-Patient

 Endorphin is our in-built painkiller and stress-buster – it literally means endogenous-morphine.

-It’s “a morphine-like substance originating from within the body” which is released from the pituitary gland at the base of the brain and its principle function is to stop the communication of pain signals.
-It is involved in natural reward circuits such as feeding, drinking, and also affects mood, appetite, immune response and more.
+It’s “a morphine-like substance originating from within the body” which is released from the pituitary gland at the base of the brain and its principle function is to stop the communication of pain signals. are involved in natural reward circuits such as feeding, drinking, sex and maternal behavior It is involved in natural reward circuits such as feeding, drinking, and also affects mood, appetite, immune response and more.

 What triggers one person to release endorphins is different to another.
 It’s often associated with exercise but we get it from much more than that.
 And as a matter of health it’s a good idea to really prioritise what triggers our own personal endorphin release: